Who is most at risk for esophageal cancer?

 Men are more likely than women to develop esophageal cancer

-- Gastric acid reflux into the esophagus
+Gastric acid reflux into the esophagus

-People with GERD are slightly more likely to develop cancer than healthy people.
-People who have more GERD symptoms are more likely to develop cancer.
+Changes in cells of the lower esophagus over time can develop into a type of esophageal cancer called “esophageal adenocarcinoma”.People with GERD are slightly more likely to develop cancer than healthy people.
+People who have more GERD symptoms are more likely to have it.

-Symptoms of gastric reflux:
+Symptoms of gastric reflux

 Symptoms of gastroesophageal reflux disease include the following: